Fascinating discussions at the 2024 Sustainability in Sport Conference

 The Welsh Sports Association (WSA) was delighted to welcome members, partners and key stakeholders on Tuesday 12 November, for a successful second edition of the WSA Sustainability in Sport Conference, presented by Admiral.

-The event brought together innovators and individuals passionate about driving forward sustainability in the sport and leisure sector, as
+The event brought together innovators and individuals passionate about driving forward sustainability in the sport and leisure sector.

 Kicked off by host Lauren Jenkins’ welcome, the room heard from Jack Sargeant MS as the Minster for Culture, Skills and Partnership attended one of his first public engagements since coming into office, discussing the importance of collaboration as we head into the future.